nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-10-4-3.md

 #### ARender Broker and Renderer stability improvement

-ARender Broker and Renderer services were crashing and restart at the same time due to healcheck probes unstability.
+ARender Broker and Renderer services were crashing and restart at the same time due to healthcheck probes instability.

 See [NEV-381](https://jira.nuxeo.com/browse/NEV-381).